Confidence

 - Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-Teaching staff will follow the AQA GCSE specifications for Language and for Literature, and the curriculum map.
+We follow the AQA GCSE specifications for Language and for Literature.

-Teaching staff will use summative and formative assessments to track students’ progress.
-These are recorded on SIMs as well as in a tracker in the front of students’ exercise books.
+Teaching staff use summative and formative assessments to track students’ progress.

 Teaching staff use data to inform planning and teaching to ensure that all students are challenged and able to access learning.